MetaCoq/metacoq/README.md

 | 4.3: Erasure Correctness     |  erasure ErasureCorrectness                            |
 | Extracted erasure            |  test-suite erasure_test                               |

+The `pcuic/theories/README.md` and `safechecker/theories/README.md` also provide detailed summaries of the files in these two modules.

 If you don't have Coq installed, the easiest way to get both is to use the `opam` package manager.
 First install `opam` from your package manager